SuzanneNL/star-trail-photography/testing.md

 **4: Regain control of a deleted account**<br>
 After a user deletes his account, the user is deleted from the database.
 This means that someone new can then sign up with the previously used username.
 There will be no error message, because the username is no longer in use.
 If this former user had uploaded images to the gallery, and hadn't deleted them before deleting his profile (which is what I want: to keep as much images as possible), a new user gains access to these images.
 He can then edit and/or delete them.

+**5: Not possible to sort images from a search query**<br>
+It is not possible to sort sort images that are displayed as a result of a search query.
+Clicking on an option in de sort by menu refreshed the page and then all images in the database are displayed in the sorted manner.

 ## Browsers
 The final version of the website was tested in different browsers.
 The website works correctly in Chrome, Opera, Mozilla, Safari, Microsoft Edge and Internet Explorer.